hollydavis541/mc-exercise/FUBAR.md

  This is what Ted and Alice did.
 Alice won't stop yelling.
 Ted is still creepy AF.

+ This is what Carol and Bob did working from Bob's laptop.
+Quality humor!!
     Did you hear about the serial killer on the train?
-  I heard he had loco-motives.
+    - I heard he had loco-motives.